 Our Blue Carbon Steel Pan is a perfect hybrid of a cast iron skillet and a stainless steel frying pan, meaning it has cast iron’s heat retention, seasoning, and non-stick properties with the benefits of stainless steel’s heat control and cooking speed.
 And best of all, it’s lighter than cast iron, it seasons more quickly than cast iron, and it’s meant to get dirty.
 In fact, the more blackened and worn it gets, the better it performs.

 However, like a cast iron pan, you have to be careful when cleaning your carbon steel pan.
 Water and soap will strip the pan of its seasoning and will hinder its nonstick properties.
 How do you keep your pan clean and perfectly seasoned and slick?
 Keeping reading!

 Cleaning & Storing Carbon Steel

 We're sure you've taken the time to properly season your carbon steel pan and it would be a shame to undo all of the progress you've made by dunking the pan into water and scrubbing it clean.

 - When you finish cooking with your pan, gently wipe the pan clean with a paper towel or dishtowel.
 This will help collect any food remnants and absorb excess oil and fat.

 If you have food that's stuck or burnt to the pan's surface and its necessary to scrub, you'll need a little water to loosen the debris.
 Do NOT use soap and do NOT use a soaking bath.
 Gently scrub the residue off with a bristle brush or sponge and a small amount of water.
 Water and moisture are the mortal enemies of carbon steel, so be careful!

-If drying your pan out cases the surface to get too dry and loose it's slickness, you should re-season with oil in the oven or on the stove top.
+If drying your pan out causes the surface to get too dry and loose it's slickness, you should re-season with oil in the oven or on the stove top.
 Read our article on re-seasoning carbon steel to learn how it's done.